Frequently Asked Questions

 - Marriott Corporation issued stock in 1953 at $10.25 per share.
 If a shareholder purchased 100 shares at the initial public offering in 1953 and reinvested dividends, the shareholder would have received shares in Marriott International, Host Marriott Corporation (now Host Hotels & Resorts), Host Marriott Services (now HMS Host), Sodexho Marriott Services (now Sodexho Alliance), Crestline Capital Corporation (now Barcelo Group) and Marriott Vacations Worldwide Corporation.
-The original $1,025 investment made on March 22, 1953 would be worth $5.5 million as of December 31, 2012, yielding a 15.4% annual return over the roughly 60 year period.
+The original $1,025 investment made on March 22, 1953 would be worth $19.8 million as of December 31, 2020, yielding a compound annual growth rate of 15.7% annual return over the roughly 67 year period.

 - What is the status of Host Marriott Services, Sodexho Marriott, and Crestline Capital?

 - These three companies are no longer publicly held.
 In 1999, Host Marriott Services was purchased by Autogrill S.p.a. for $15.75 cash per share and was renamed HMS Host.
 In 2002, Crestline Capital merged with Barcelo Hotels and Resorts and Crestline stockholders received $34.00 cash per share.
 In 2001, Sodexho Marriott Services merged with SMS Acquisition Corp and became a wholly owned subsidiary of Sodexho Alliance.
 Sodexho Marriott shareholders received $32.00 cash per share.

 - Marriott International does not have a mission statement; rather, we have a vision statement which is "To be the World's Favorite travel Company."

 - What is Marriott's ticker symbol and cusip number?